dinhmai74/Bowie/mobile/README.md

 **app.tsx** This is the entry point to your app.
 This is where you will find the main App component which renders the rest of the application.
 This is also where you will specify whether you want to run the app in storybook mode.

-### ./ignite directory

-The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
-Here you will find generators, plugins and examples to help you get started with React Native.

 ### ./storybook directory

 This is where your stories will be registered and where the Storybook configs will live